POM Wonderful Presents: The Greatest Movie Ever Sold: Sponsors

 Mane 'n Tail is featured prominently in the film, but the film's end titles disclose that they did not pay for the promotion.
 Instead, Mane 'n Tail provided free products to be used in the production of the film.
 Many other brands only provided products or contributed to the promotion of the movie.

-For 60 days, beginning April 27, 2011, the city of Altoona, Pennsylvania (home of Sheetz, one of the movie's major sponsors) officially changed its name to "POM Wonderful Presents: The Greatest Movie Ever Sold, Pennsylvania" to help Spurlock promote the film, and received $25,000 for doing so.
+For 60 days, beginning April 27, 2011, the city of Altoona, Pennsylvania (home of Sheetz, one of the movie's major sponsors) ceremonially changed its name to "POM Wonderful Presents: The Greatest Movie Ever Sold, Pennsylvania" to help Spurlock promote the film, and received $25,000 for doing so.